mike-ward/mike-ward.github.io/_posts/2014-03-01-how-to-create-a-simple-chocolatey-package.md

 ---
 layout: post
-title:  How to Create a Simple Chocolatey Package
+title: 'How to Create a Simple Chocolatey Package'
 ---
 Haven't heard of [Chocolatey](http://chocolatey.org)?
 Rather than me rehash what it is you can [read about it here](http://www.hanselman.com/blog/IsTheWindowsUserReadyForAptget.aspx).